QTranspose/QTranspose/README.md

 -->

 ### QTranspose
-QTranspose is a cyber security researcher.
+QTranspose is a cybersecurity researcher.